josegcpa/josegpca.github.io/_pages/cv.md

   * Supervised and unsupervised machine learning, with a particular focus on the former for the classification of hot-spots in protein-protein interfaces and haematologic disorders using whole blood slide imaging data
   * Development of a framework for multiple instance and vocabulary learning approach to create a "vocabulary of cells" for the classification of haematologic disorders

+* Data visualisation
+  * I work mainly with `ggplot2` and have also worked with `plotly` in `R`, mostly using these for scientific figure design
+  * Very basic `d3.js` knowledge

+* Web platform design and implementation
+  * I have developed a few platforms (such as this website) and other projects such as:
+    * A platform dedicated to poll data visualisation, education and interpretation ([here](https://zegui7.shinyapps.io/B-A-BA-Sondagens/) - this is available only in Portuguese)
+    * Early work on a [DxR-G-protein/Arrestin interaction visualiser](http://www.moreiralab.com/resources/dxr/) that was done for a [publication](https://pubs.acs.org/doi/10.1021/acs.jcim.0c00371)

 Language Skills
 =====
   * Portuguese - proficient